 Audience: Leading officials and Russian diplomats

-Published: A copy from Youku in YouTube http://youtu.be/m4YEvkwUm7A; quality not good.
+Published: A copy from Youku was once in YouTube; quality not good.
 Resolution 294 × 240.
 Sound could be heard, cut out before the ending.
 Censored in 2017.

-Koryo Media Official, which appears to be a private site despite its name, published in 20170531 part of the concert as a better version.
-It starts some 14 mins after the end of the concert, lasting c.
+Koryo Media Official, which appeared to be a private site despite its name, published in 20170531 part of the concert as a better version.
+It started some 14 mins after the beginning of the concert, lasting c.
 49 minutes.
-The end of the concert is again cut out. https://youtu.be/MmzTXlJocr0
+The end of the concert was cut out also here.
+Censored soon after.

 Comments: The two orchestras no more play different repertoires in the same hall, but almost all songs have been rehearsed together, and both orchestras play as one.
 Also Russian and Korean have been studied, and many songs are performed well with either language, irrespective of the nationality of the singers.
 This concert displays an advanced level of familiarity with each other.
 In terms of cultural diplomacy, this concert represents far advanced friendship between the nations.
 However, the cooperation ended here, as is often the case with North Korean cultural diplomatic efforts.